-When you have identified an OS command injection vulnerability, it is generally useful to execute some initial commands to obtain information about the system that you have compromised.
+After you identify an OS command injection vulnerability, it's useful to execute some initial commands to obtain information about the system.
 Below is a summary of some commands that are useful on Linux and Windows platforms:

 Many instances of OS command injection are blind vulnerabilities.
 This means that the application does not return the output from the command within its HTTP response.
 Blind vulnerabilities can still be exploited, but different techniques are required.

-Consider a web site that lets users submit feedback about the site.
+As an example, imagine a website that lets users submit feedback about the site.
 The user enters their email address and feedback message.
 The server-side application then generates an email to a site administrator containing the feedback.
-To do this, it calls out to the mail program with the submitted details.
-For example:
+To do this, it calls out to the

 mail -s "This site is great" -aFrom:email@example.com firstname.lastname@example.org